kamruleee51/MKH/README.md

 # Hi!!
 This is Md.
 Kamrul Hasan
-If you wanna see my CV Please see the pdf.
+If you wanna see my CV, Please click on the pdf.
-Thank for Visiting to my Github.
+Thank you for Visiting to my Github.